Harold Ruggles-Brise: Second Boer War

+Officers of the 3rd Battalion, Grenadier Guards, in their mess at Modder River, South Africa, 1900.
+Captain Ruggles-Brise is sat on the far left, facing away from the camera.

 Promoted to captain in October 1897, Ruggles-Brise served with the 2nd Battalion, Grenadier Guards at Gibraltar before being appointed brigade major to the infantry brigade at Gibraltar in March 1899.
 In October that year he and his brigadier, Sir Henry Colville, were transferred to Cape Colony as part of the troop build-up for the Second Boer War.
+This war would be "Harold's first 'hands-on' experience of the battlefield and command in wartime", with his time in South Africa going on to "shape his development as a soldier, and ultimately forge him into the caring and courageous leader of men in the Great War.
 Colville took command of the 1st (Guards) Brigade in Major-General Lord Methuen's 1st Division, with Ruggles-Brise as his brigade major.

 Advancing to relieve Kimberley at the beginning of the war, Methuen attempted a night attack at Belmont on 22/23 November 1899.
 He sent Colville off with his brigade to assault Gun Hill: although 'They were guided by my Brigade Major, Captain Ruggles-Brise, who led them to the exact spot', Colville admitted that he had miscalculated the distance, and that the commanding officer (CO) of the 3rd Grenadier Guards attacked the wrong hill.
 Neither error was Ruggles-Brise's fault and he received his first mention in dispatches for his work that night.
 He distinguished himself again at the Battle of Modder River and was present at the Battle of Magersfontein.

 When Colville was promoted to command the 9th Division, Ruggles-Brise went with him as his deputy assistant adjutant general (DAAG).

 However, in May 1900, while Lord Roberts was closing in on Johannesburg, a yeomanry battalion under Colville's command was cut off and forced to surrender, Colville was made a scapegoat and sent home.
-Ruggles-Brise remained in South Africa until the end of the year, when he was re-appointed as brigade major in Home District (London).
+Ruggles-Brise remained in South Africa until the end of the year, when he was re-appointed as a brigade major in Home District (London).